-As living conditions continue to improve in China people are becoming more and more willing to invest in home decoration.
+As the standard of living continues to improve in China people are becoming increasingly willing to invest in home decoration.
 Consumers’ increasing purchasing power has driven the furniture market to develop in leaps and bounds.
-In 2016, the total sales of furniture manufacturing enterprises grew 8.6% year on year to RMB855.95 billion, while total profits grew 7.9% year on year to RMB53.75 billion.
+According to figures released by the National Bureau of Statistics, in the first three quarters of 2018, the total sales of furniture manufacturing enterprises grew 6.4% year-on-year to RMB543.01 billion, while total profits grew 4.0% year-on-year to RMB30.48 billion.

 As China’s leading policy of stimulating domestic demand in the years to come, urbanisation is bound to drive furniture market growth.
-Data from the National Bureau of Statistics shows that the urbanisation rate in China reached 57.4% in 2016, rising by about 1% on average every year.
-In this urbanisation process, wage and salary earners as well as peasant families who have settled in towns and cities have become major furniture consumer groups.
-In addition, it is estimated that by 2020 37.6 million houses will have been renovated under the country’s shanty town reconstruction project, and these renovated houses will also generate demand for furniture.
+Data from the National Bureau of Statistics shows that the urbanisation rate in China reached 59.6% in 2018, up 1.1 percentage points over the end of 2017.
+In this urbanisation process, wage and salary earners, as well as peasant families who have settled in towns and cities, have become major furniture consumer groups.

 Mainland furniture consumers can be divided into roughly three groups, namely, avid consumers, luxury/branded goods consumers and average wage-earning consumers.

-Avid consumers: A very rich group with little concern for prices, they usually favour expensive western style, classical Chinese style or avant-garde furniture.
+Avid consumers: A very rich group with little concern for price, they usually favour expensive western style, classical Chinese style or avant-garde furniture.

 Luxury/branded goods consumers: These consumers want furniture to reflect their taste and style.
 While making their purchase, they would also like to enjoy aesthetics and cultural elements.
 They are at the forefront of trends in aesthetics, lifestyle and price concepts.

-Average wage-earning consumers: Representing the majority of consumers, with price and quality as dominating factors, they would often shop around in making a purchase.
+Average wage-earning consumers: Representing the majority of consumers, with price and quality as dominating factors, they often shop around when making a purchase.

-According to the Industrial Classification and Codes for National Economic Activities issued by the National Bureau of Statistics, the furniture manufacturing industry is divided according to product type into wooden, bamboo/rattan, metal, plastic and miscellaneous furniture manufacturing.
-Among these, wooden furniture is the largest, accounting for more than 60% of manufacturers.
+According to the Industrial Classification for National Economic Activities issued by the National Bureau of Statistics, the furniture manufacturing industry is divided according to product type into wooden, bamboo/rattan, metal, plastic and miscellaneous furniture manufacturing.

 At present, a wide range of products are available on China’s furniture market and can be mainly classified into home, hotel and guesthouse, office, and public institution furniture.